kstasik/schema-tools/README.md

 schematools process merge-all-of openapi.yaml
 ```

-It's useful to perform such thing before code generation taking into account that json schema is more represntation of validation not data structure itself.
+It's useful to perform such thing before code generation taking into account that json schema is more representation of validation not data structure itself.
 In many languages unions are a complicated thing but if you are using allOfs to extract common parts of structs it's a functionality which may be very helpful for you.

 ### Patch